natcap/invest.users-guide/extensions/investspec/README.md

 - `` :investspec:`model_name biophysical_table_path.columns.path.fields.value` ``

-You can document any arg in the `ARGS_SPEC.args` dictionary this way.
+You can document any arg in the `MODEL_SPEC.args` dictionary this way.
 This includes any nested dictionary with a `type` attribute:

 - top-level args
 - any row or column within a csv's `"rows"` or `"columns"` dict